SilvioWeging/kASA/README.md

 - New shrink mode deleting k-mers that are overrepresented
 - Native support of the nr and other translated sequences
 - Allow gzipped files as input for `build`
+- Support of Clang (macOS)
 - Support of [Recentrifuge](https://github.com/khyox/recentrifuge)
 - Support of [bioconda](https://bioconda.github.io/)/[Snakemake](https://snakemake.readthedocs.io/en/stable/)
 - small collection of adapter sequences

 ## License

-This project is licensed under the Boost License 1.0 - see the [LICENSE](https://github.com/SilvioWeging/kASA/LICENSE.txt) file for details
+This project is licensed under the Boost License 1.0 - see the [LICENSE](https://github.com/SilvioWeging/kASA/blob/master/LICENSE.txt) file for details